IrinaGV/Web-Design-Challenge/README.md

 Displays a responsive table containing the data used in the visualizations.

 The table is bootstrap table component.
-Hint

 The data was converted  to HTML.

-The website has a navigation menu that:

-Has the name of the site on the left of the nav which allows users to return to the landing page from any page.